Week 11 Finishing the API and setting up MQTT client

 After this, I attempted to traceroute to some sites I frequent.
 Very quickly I realized that almost every single time I would get timeouts on hops.
 So I decided to instead focus on the AS numbers and trying to identify what Autonomous Systems I pass through often.

-I used traceroute -a host | grep -o '\[AS[0-9]\+\]'
+I used traceroute -a host | grep -o '\[AS[0-9]\+\]' for the following sites:

 - google.com